State Highway 5 (New Zealand): Route changes

 Prior to the 1931 Hawke's Bay earthquake the final part of the route was over Hill Road between Eskdale and Bay View, with the road from Taupō meeting the Wairoa road at Bay View, three kilometres south of the present junction.
 The earthquake raised the land and altered the course of the Esk River; the course of the highway was changed to follow suit.

 SH 5 once ran through central Rotorua.
 The old route left the current route at the Lake Road traffic lights, and followed the route of Lake Road, Ranolf Street, Amohau Street, Fenton Street, and Hemo Road, where it re-merges with the current section.
 Today, it follows Old Taupo Road, which bypasses the central city to the west.

 The Taupo Bypass (East Taupo Arterial) opened in 2010, shifting the concurrent SH 1 and SH 5 from the township and lakeside to the eastern outskirts of Taupō.

+In February 2023, State Highway 5 was hit by Cyclone Gabrielle and this natural disaster resulted in over 32 damage points, mainly concentrated between Te Haroto and Eskdale.
+The route underwent complete shutdown due to flooding from Esk River and landslides.
+Bridges between Bay View and Glengarry also sustained structural damage.
+State Highway 5 reopened between 7am and 7pm starting from March 20, 2023 and allowed full travel after March 27.